kadamvignesh/weather-app/README.md

 1- Create a ec2 instance of t2.medium and git clone the project

-   Install docker for creating the image of the application with cmd sudo apt-install docker.io -y and sudo chown $USER /var/run/docker.sock for giving docker permission to the user
+   Install docker for creating the image of the application with cmd

+   > sudo apt-install docker.io -y
+   > sudo chown $USER /var/run/docker.sock

 2- Now, to push the image to the AWS -ECR we need to install aws cli.
 If not ECR , you can even push the image to docker hub.